chhjel/HealthCheck/README.md

 [![npm](https://img.shields.io/npm/v/christianh-healthcheck?label=christianh-healthcheck&logo=npm)](https://www.npmjs.com/package/christianh-healthcheck)

 ## What is it
+Provides an almost plug and play web interface with a few different utility modules that can enabled as needed and access to each module can be restricted.

+Modules:

-Provides an abstract stand-alone controller that generates a web interface where given backend methods can be executed to check the status of integrations, run utility methods, dump some data and other things.
+* Test module where given backend methods can be executed to check the status of integrations, run utility methods and other things.

-Also exposes an optional service for registering events that can be shown in a generated status interface.
+* Overview module where registed events that can be shown in a status interface, e.g. showing the stability of integrations.
+* Audit module where actions from other modules are logged.
+* Log searcher module for searching through logfiles on disk.
+* Request log module that lists controllers and actions with their latest requests and errors.
+* Documentation module that shows generated sequence diagrams from code decorated with attributes.

 ## Getting started